Gordon Riots: Background

-The stated intention of the Papists Act of 1778 was, as its preamble notes, to mitigate some of the official discrimination against Roman Catholics in Great Britain.
+The stated intention of the Papists Act 1778 was, as its preamble notes, to mitigate some of the official discrimination against Roman Catholics in Great Britain.
 It absolved Catholics from taking the religious oath when joining the British Armed Forces as well as granting a few and limited liberties.
 There were strong expedient reasons for this change.
 British military forces at the time were stretched very thinly in what had become a global American War of Independence, with conflicts ongoing with France, Spain, and the new United States.
-The recruitment of Catholic people would be a significant help to address this shortfall of manpower.
+The recruitment of Catholics would be a significant help to address this shortfall of manpower.

 The 1698 anti-Catholic laws had largely been ignored for many years and were rarely enforced.
 Because of this, many leading Catholics were opposed to the repeal of these laws, fearing it would stir up anti-Catholic sentiment for little practical return.
 It was also pointed out that large numbers of Catholics, recruited in Ireland and the Scottish Highlands, were already serving in the military.
 In spite of this, the government decided to press ahead with the Bill, and had it introduced in Parliament by Sir George Savile.

 Protestant Association

 The Protestant Association of London had the support of leading Calvinist religious figures, including Rowland Hill, Erasmus Middleton, and John Rippon.
-Lord George Gordon became its President in 1779, in an effort to force the repeal of the Papists Act.
+Lord George Gordon became its president in 1779, in an effort to force the repeal of the Papists Act.
 An articulate propagandist, though eccentric, Gordon inflamed the mob with fears of Papism and a return to absolute monarchical rule.
 He implied that Catholics in the military would, given a chance, join forces with their co-religionists on the Continent and attack Britain.
 He enjoyed popularity in Scotland where he took part in a successful campaign to prevent the same legislation from being introduced into Scots law, although the Act continued in force in England and Wales and in Ireland.
 The success in obstructing the law in Scotland led Gordon to believe he could enjoy similar success in the rest of Britain and Ireland.
 Early in 1780 Gordon had several audiences with King George III but was unable to convince him of what he saw as the dangers of the act.
 George III initially humoured Gordon, but grew increasingly irritated with him and eventually refused any future audiences.

 The political climate deteriorated rapidly.
 On 29 May 1780, Gordon called a meeting of the Protestant Association, and his followers subsequently marched on the House of Commons to deliver a petition demanding the repeal of the Act.